bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module6_lab.md

 **Notes**:

--   Two cytoscape files with node attributes precalculated are provided for your convenience the first focuses on proteins involved in cell wall biogenesis, the second focuses on proteins involved in transport activities, [ecoli_PPI_cellwall_cow.cys](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/metagenomics/Ecoli_PPI_cellwall_cow.cys) and [ecoli_PPI_transporter_cow.cys](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/metagenomics/Ecoli_PPI_transporter_cow.cys), open them up and have a play with different visualizations and different layouts - compare the circular layouts with the spring embedded layouts for example..
+-   Two cytoscape files with node attributes precalculated are provided for your convenience the first focuses on proteins involved in cell wall biogenesis, the second focuses on proteins involved in transport activities, [ecoli_PPI_cellwall_cow.cys](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/metagenomics/Ecoli_PPI_cellwall_cow.cys) and [ecoli_PPI_transporter_cow.cys](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/metagenomics/Ecoli_PPI_transporter_cow.cys), open them up and have a play with different visualizations and different layouts - compare the circular layouts with the spring embedded layouts for example.
+-   Cytoscape can be tempermental.
+If you don't see piecharts for the nodes, they appear as blank circles, you can show these manually.
+Under the 'properties' panel on the left, there is an entry labelled 'Custom Graphics 1'.
+Double click the empty box on the left (this is for default behaviour) - this will pop up a new window with a choice of 'Images' 'Charts' and 'Gradients' - select 'Charts', choose the chart type you want (pie chart or donut for example) and s